vikashvs36/microservices-tutoria/spring-cloud-config-server/README.md

 In limit-service dev/qa/prod configuration file max and min key is there but in default profile had maximum and minimum key was there. so I have committed it after updated like maximum to max and so on.
 But I want to access it version wise.
 I mean, I want to access the previous committed files. that means maximum and minimum key wants to use. so I will access it by tag or label.

+**Note :** The Problem is this, those we configuration are used like this, this is not used in real world. because In the real world I don't call this rest end points to get the configuration.
+This has to happened to autometically by the our services.
+So consume this service we need to create config client like limit-service who we created before.
+Let's see how to consume all **Spring-cloud-config-server** by **limit-services**. let's go with the **Spring-Cloud-Config-Client** : [Limit-Service](https://github.com/vikashvs36/microservices-tutoria/tree/master/limit-service)